sandrokeil/arangodb-php-client/README.md

 ## Examples

-Examples of how to create collections or documents and more are provided in the `examples` directory.
+Examples of how to create collections or documents and more are provided in the [`example`](example) directory.

-## Setup

-TBD

 ## Tests
 If you want to run the unit tests locally you need [Docker](https://docs.docker.com/engine/installation/ "Install Docker")